fontforge/designwithfontforge.com/en-US/Glossary.md

 A writing system where there are glyphs for all phonemes — consonants and vowels alike -- and (in theory anyway) all phonemes in a word will be marked by an appropriate glyph.

-See Also: abjad, abugida, syllabary and the <a title="Unicode consortium" href="http://en.wikipedia.org/wiki/Alphabet">relevant Wikipedia article</a> (http://en.wikipedia.org/wiki/Alphabet).
+See Also: abjad, abugida, syllabary and the [relevant Wikipedia article](http://en.wikipedia.org/wiki/Alphabet).

 ### Apple Advanced Typography